MoAlyousef/blog/src/FltkOnWeb.md

 ## Step 3: Actually deciding what's a Window
 I knew from the beginning that I was going to use the canvas for drawing.
 But the question of "what's a window" in the browser had me stumped for some time.
 I decided that an FLTK window should map to an HTMLDivElement.
 It should contain decorations (borders with a title bar and at least a close button).
 The decorations will be another `div`, and the client area would be the canvas.
 The window's handle (the int from before), would be incorporated into the div element's id.
-In essence my `Fl_Emscripten_Window_Driver::makeWindow()` method would contain something like:
+In essence my `Fl_Emscripten_Window_Driver::makeWindow()` method would contain this abomination:
 ```cpp
   EM_ASM(
       {